UNM-CARC/QuickBytes/Using GPUs on Xena with MATLAB.md

 ```bash
 >> A = magic(8)
 ```
-Next, pass that into a `gpuArray` object:
+Next, pass that into a `gpuArray` object.
+This will copy the contents of a normal array into an array on the GPU.
 ```bash
 >> B = gpuArray(A)
 ```

 ##### Test if array is on GPU
-The `isgpuarray` function tests if an array is on a gpu:
+The `isgpuarray` function tests if an array is on a GPU:
 ```bash
 >> isgpuarray(A)